Land Rover LR2 Insurance Rates

 Rates are averaged for all Land Rover LR2 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on car insurance not only requires having a good driving record, but also having a good credit history, eliminating unnecessary coverage, and possibly raising deductibles.
-Invest the time to compare rates at every other renewal by obtaining price quotes from direct companies like GEICO and Progressive, and also from local exclusive and independent agents.
+Saving money on insurance for a Land Rover LR2 not only requires being safe and accident-free, but also maintaining good credit, eliminating unnecessary coverage, and deciding if full coverage is necessary.
+Take the time to comparison shop every year by obtaining price quotes from direct companies like GEICO and Progressive, and also from local exclusive and independent agents.

 - Increasing deductibles can save around $325 each year